gutiluis/Guessing-number-game/README.md

 ## Features:

-- Generates a random number between a specified range (default 1–10).
+- Generates a random number between 1 through 10.
 - Prompts the player to guess the number.
 - Provides feedback if the guess is too high or too low.
 - Tracks the number of attempts.